apache/activemq-artemis/docs/user-manual/en/using-server.md

 Environment variables are used to provide ease of changing ports, hosts and data directories used and can be found in `etc/artemis.profile` on linux and `etc\artemis.profile.cmd` on Windows.

-## Server JVM settings

-The run scripts set some JVM settings for tuning the garbage collection policy and heap size.
-We recommend using a parallel garbage collection algorithm to smooth out latency and minimise large GC pauses.

-By default Apache ActiveMQ Artemis runs in a maximum of 1GiB of RAM.
-To increase the memory settings change the `-Xms` and `-Xmx` memory settings as you would for any Java program.

-If you wish to add any more JVM arguments or tune the existing ones, the run scripts are the place to do it.

 ## Library Path